Iurovet/Logic-Puzzle-Solver/logic-puzzle-solver/README.md

 # OUTDATED folder
 It is easier to implement this program in the React, as opposed to the Javalin Web Framework.

+# Category 1 is purely-number based, as well as the clue keywords
+This is to simulate the puzzles given in Puzzle Baron